myllynen/rhel-performance-guide/README.md

 ### Hardware CPU Configuration

-There are usually a few CPU related hardware configurations available.
-On performance critical systems all power saving options (including C- and P-states) should be disabled and possible workload profile setting should be set to maximum performance.
+There are usually only a few CPU related hardware configurations available.
+On performance critical systems all power saving options (including C- and P-states) should be disabled and possible workload profile setting in BIOS/UEFI should be set to maximum performance.
 Simultaneous multithreading (SMT) known as HyperThreading on Intel processors should be disabled for most latency-sensitive workloads.
 Turbo Boost should be enabled if available.

 ```
 # Show current CPU setup details